 The General Basis Increase (the sum of the aggregate basis increases) is the maximum allotted amount the Tax Code will allow to be “stepped up.”
 The EGTRRA of 2001 preserved the step up in basis for up to $1.3 million dollars (plus an additional $3 million for assets given to a spouse) through 2010.
 Then the Tax Relief Act of 2010 extended the EGTRRA to 2012.
 Thus, the General Basis Increase for 2011 will remain at $1.3 million, and if assets are given to a spouse, up to $4.3 million.
 Therefore, if the value of assets inherited totals more than $1.3 million, assets beyond that sum will not be “stepped up.”

 While creating an estate plan, it is always important to consider tax consequences on the estate, any named beneficiaries, and the planner himself.
 Any named beneficiaries who have an interest in real property should also be aware of the taxes they will be responsible for after inheriting real property.
-The Tax Code is intimidating and daunting; however, the Estate Planning Attorneys at Lonich Patton Ehrlich Policastri can help clarify the process.
-If you are interested in learning more about taxes on your estate plan or how you may be affected by receiving an inheritance, please contact the experienced estate planning attorneys at Lonich Patton Ehrlich Policastri for further information.
+The Tax Code is intimidating and daunting; however, the Estate Planning Attorneys at Lonich Patton Erlich Policastri can help clarify the process.
+If you are interested in learning more about taxes on your estate plan or how you may be affected by receiving an inheritance, please contact the experienced estate planning attorneys at Lonich Patton Erlich Policastri for further information.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.